May 16th, 2024

 the cream will always rise to the top

 Margie Lavender grew up in Dallas, the youngest of three sisters, all uniquely ambitious and fiercely independent.
 This was in no small part to their single mother’s influence, who often told her daughters, “The cream will always rise to the top;” Margie saw this more as a directive than an adage.
-Her talk will touch on those years, her years in Austin, and those in which she tread her own path in the mountains of Colorado, and ultimately in New York City.
-The heart of the talk will focus on the design studio in Japan Margie participated in during architecture school.
-All that she took away from it not only shaped her vision of beauty, design, and architecture, it continues to shape and inform her work today.
-In her talk, Margie will introduce 5 Kligerman Architecture & Design projects as case studies and integrate them with the Five Key Elements that are rooted in her time and studies in Japan: Connection to Nature, Craft, Surprise, Beauty, and Reinvention.
+Her talk will touch on those years, her years in Austin, and those in which she tread her own path in the mountains of Colorado which led her to the world of high end residential architecture, and ultimately to her practice in New York City.
+Margie will talk about her path from employee to partner, her mentors along the way, and the resultant shifts in her life and thinking.